-- a) All motions, except procedural motions, should be in writing. - b) Council may adjourn the Council meeting while the motion is being written or Council may defer the matter until the motion has been written, allowing the Council meeting to proceed uninterrupted. - c) The Chairperson may request the person taking the minutes of the Council meeting to read the motion or amendment to the Council meeting before the vote is taken.
+- a) All motions, except procedural motions, should be in writing. - b) Council may adjourn the Council meeting while the motion is being written or Council may defer the matter until the motion has been written, allowing the Council meeting to proceed uninterrupted. - c) The Chairperson may request the person taking the minutes of the Council meeting to read or display on screen the motion or amendment to the Council meeting before the vote is taken.